splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 * Better defaults for Splunk products
 * Discovery mode for metric sources
-* Zero configuration auto instrumentation
+* Automatic discovery and configuration
 * Fluentd for log capture, deactivated by default
 * Tools to support migration from SignalFx products